Obstructive sleep apnoea is a condition that affects the airway and how we breathe.

 Sleep apnoea can occur for many reasons, both in adults and in children.
 In children, the most common cause is enlarged tonsils and/or adenoids, which can partially block the airway.

 Sleep apnoea affects the quality of sleep in both children and adults.
-It influences how your child feels during the day, and most importantly, it can be treated.
+It influences how the child feels during the day, and most importantly, it can be treated.

 What treatments are available?